 A Caffe Latte is a single shot of espresso with steamed milk.
-There is no frothed milk in this drink.
+There is no frothed milk in this drink – see How to make a Latte.
 A Caffe Latte should have approximately a 3:1 ratio of milk to coffee.
 Note: ordering a Latte in an Italian restaurant may get you a glass of milk so be sure to order Caffe Latte.

 Most major coffee chains will make lattes with a shot of espresso – two shots for larger cup sizes (16+ oz).